• Home

 • My Account

-Broadus R. Littlejohn, Jr. Manuscript and Ephemera Collection
+Broadus R. Littlejohn, Jr. Collection

 Broadus R. Littlejohn, Jr. (1925 - 2010), Spartanburg native, businessman, and philanthropist, collected the manuscripts shown here.
 These manuscripts are a portion of Mr. Littlejohn's personal collection, which also includes archival collections, ephemera, textiles, and objects.
 The collection has been housed in the Wofford College library since 2007, and and in 2011 the library accepted the generous donation of the whole of Mr. Littlejohn's collection.